SAP-archive/teched2021-developer-keynote/drafts/CLI_power/blogposts/1-bgu-btp-guid-mechanism.md

 directory        2558794c-f8cd-4422-b071-3b21c2922a02
 ```

-Note that the whitespace and "techedhouse" inside the positive lookahead assertion is not captured and therefore we don't see it in the output.
+Note that the whitespace and "techedhouse" inside the positive lookahead assertion (i.e. `(?=\s+techedhouse)`) is not captured and therefore we don't see it as a third value in the output.

 With the two values output like this: